mrtaz77/BDStokz/README.md

 BDStokz is a college project and not intended for actual stock trading.
 Use it for educational and experimental purposes only.

-⭐ <a class="github-button" href="https://github.com/mrtaz77/BDStokz" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star BDStokz on GitHub">Star Our Repository</a>
+⭐ <a class="github-button" href="https://github.com/mrtaz77/BDStokz" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star mrtaz77/BDStokz on GitHub">Star Our Repository</a>